 Please click on the relevant sections below for further information

 The PSNI is required under Principle 1 (Meeting user needs) of the Code of Practice for Official Statistics, to publish information about users’ experiences of statistical services, data quality and the format and timing of reports.
 Any interaction with key users of PSNI statistics usually falls into one of the three groups highlighted below:

 i) Engagement with users through regular user group meetings or correspondence– these are held with key users throughout the year and normally involve PSNI statisticians and policy & statistical colleagues in other NI government departments or in other criminal justice agencies but do also involve external interest groups.

 ii) User Surveys – we occasionally survey the key users of our statistics to ascertain what they think about the service they receive.
-The most recent User Survey was conducted in October/November 2011 and the next user survey is due to take place in early 2014.
+The most recent User Survey was conducted in April/May 2014 the one prior to that was conducted in October/November 2011.

 iii) Consultation exercises regarding proposed changes to statistical outputs or processes – this is where a wide range of users are consulted by PSNI Statistics Branch in advance of any planned changes to the statistics we report on.